 Still not started on the crypto-craze?
 I showed you how to start mining Litecoins (which also works for Dogecoin and any Scrypt coins); and I’ve explained some of the many alt-currencies I believe are even better than Bitcoin.

-Bitcoin Checker (Free)
+Bitcoin Checker (Free) [No Longer Available]

 With the ability to check a variety of exchanges encompassing every alt-coin out there, Bitcoin Checker shines for its simplistic yet feature-packed widgets focused solely on price checking.
 The widget display can be refreshed manually or automatically at your specified interval, with a simple price quote (configurable with mBTC or Satoshi where relevant) and direction indicator.
 Crucially, each trade pair can also be set up with an alarm once certain conditions are met – say, when the price rises more than 20% from your checkpoint, alerting you to jump online and sell, sell, sell.
 You can even add multiple alarms should it swing in either direction; and each alarm can be customized.

 The app also features text-to-speech capabilities, though it will speak out the price every time, which gets annoying really quickly with a high refresh rate.
 Bitcoin Checker checks the prices of all the coins, and it does it better than any other app out there.
 If that’s the feature you need, don’t bother reading the rest of this post – get this app now.

 Trading On The Go: BTC-E Client ($4.99)

 I’m not a huge fan of BTC-E myself, for the obvious reason that you can’t trade Dogecoins there – but if you are, this app should handle your mobile trading needs just fine.
 You will need to generate and add your account API key, but then you’re all set.
 It’s ugly but functional, and the inclusion of trade graphs elevates this app above the competition.